-If temperature and soldering environment are not properly controlled you will encounter the following defects after the wave soldering process:
+If temperature and soldering environment are not adequately controlled, you will encounter the following defects after the wave soldering process:

-And, these are the few problems with wave soldering:
+And these are a few problems with wave soldering:

-• Extra cleaning of soldered assemblies wave solder aperture masks or pallets
+Extra cleaning of soldered assemblies waves, solder aperture masks, or pallets.

 Image 6: Wave Soldering

-So, now after reading the whole article, can you guess the operating costs of a wave soldering machine?
-You can guess concerning selective soldering.
-Well, because of the problems mentioned above and defects, wave soldering can be five times more expensive.
+So, now after reading the whole article, can you guess the operating costs of a wave solderings machine?
+You can imagine concerning selective soldering.
+Because of the abovementioned problems and defects, wave solderings can be five times more expensive.

 In this guide, we have explained everything related to the waves soldering process.
 We have even mentioned the alternates of soldering methods.